 Getting health benefits from physical activity is easier than you think, and doesn't have to cost an arm and a leg.

-Doing at least 2 hours and 30 minutes a week of moderate-intensity aerobic activity is enough to keep you feeling fit and healthy.
+Doing at least 150 minutes a week of moderate-intensity aerobic activity is enough to keep you feeling fit and healthy.

 This level of activity can reduce your risk of developing major chronic diseases, such as coronary heart disease, stroke, type 2 diabetes and even early death.